azoth-lang/azoth.language.reference/src/ideas.md

 Perhaps the correct way to handle this is similar to Java with a separate wrapper type for each of the simple types.

-### No `new` Keyword

-It has become the fashion in new languages to drop the `new` keyword and simply use the type name as the constructor (e.g. Python, Kotlin, Scala).
-They then often have to introduce an `object` keyword for the equivalent of anonymous classes.
-Dropping the `new` keyword from Azoth with simplify several things but also have downsides.

-Advantages:

-* No need to support `new` on `struct`s to allow them to emulate classes.
-(Though perhaps that shouldn't be allowed anyway since they don't behave fully like classes.)
-* Unifies factory functions and constructors.
-Constructors are just methods that happen to return a new object.
-* `new` can be used only for method hiding (but may use `hides` instead.)

-Disadvantages and Issues:

-* Obscures where memory allocation happens
-* Requires `object` keyword or something for anonymous classes
-* Eliminates `new?` syntax for trying to allocate and returning `none` on failure (would need a different syntax?)
-* Causes issues if allocation and abort are effect types.
-Constructors can always abort and always allocate.
-But they are not obvious distinct from other functions.

 ## Types